 BAFTAs 2026: British and Irish Talent Shine as 'One Battle After Another' Dominates

-The 2026 BAFTA Film Awards celebrated a year of outstanding cinema, with Paul Thomas Anderson's war epic One Battle After Another emerging as the night's biggest winner, while British and Irish performers claimed some of the most prestigious acting honours.
+The 79th BAFTA Film Awards celebrated a year of outstanding cinema, with Paul Thomas Anderson's counterculture epic One Battle After Another emerging as the night's biggest winner with six awards, while British actor Robert Aramayo made history and Irish actress Jessie Buckley delivered one of the most celebrated performances of the awards season.

 Key Developments

-Irish actress Jessie Buckley delivered what many critics described as the performance of the year, winning Best Actress for her "feral" and deeply moving portrayal of Agnes in Hamnet, the adaptation of Maggie O'Farrell's acclaimed novel.
+Irish actress Jessie Buckley delivered what many critics described as the performance of the year, winning Best Leading Actress for her portrayal of Agnes Shakespeare in Hamnet, the adaptation of Maggie O'Farrell's acclaimed novel exploring the grief and love of William Shakespeare's wife.
+Her win made her the first Irish actress to win the top Leading Actress honour at the main BAFTA Film Awards.
 Hamnet was also named Outstanding British Film, a double triumph that underscored the strength of British and Irish storytelling on the world stage.
+Buckley's BAFTA win was a key part of a triumphant awards season that also saw her win the Academy Award for Best Actress for the same role.

 Why It Matters

-The 2026 BAFTAs reinforced the global standing of British and Irish filmmaking talent.
-With Jessie Buckley's win and the success of Hamnet, Irish literature and performance are once again at the forefront of international cinema.
-The ceremony also highlighted the diversity of British talent, with Wunmi Mosaku's win a welcome recognition of the breadth of acting excellence in the UK.
+The 2026 BAFTAs reinforced the global standing of British and Irish filmmaking talent at a time when the industry is navigating significant economic and structural challenges.
+With Jessie Buckley's historic win and the success of Hamnet, Irish literature and performance are once again at the forefront of international cinema.
+The ceremony also highlighted the diversity of British talent, with Wunmi Mosaku's win and the recognition of debut filmmakers Akinola Davies Jr. and Wale Davies for My Father's Shadow demonstrating the breadth of excellence across the industry.
+The BAFTA Fellowship was awarded to Dame Donna Langley, Chair of NBCUniversal Entertainment, while Clare Binns, creative director of Picturehouse Cinemas, received the Outstanding British Contribution to Cinema Award.

 What's Next